 While a leopard sleeping lazily in the tree tops is a common sight on safari in the bush, this strange behaviour exhibited by lions has been the subject of interest and wonder.

 Where to observe this behaviour

 One of such group of rebel lions is found tucked deep in Queen Elizabeth National Park in Ishasha, Western Uganda.
 The other population of the elusive tree-climbing lions can be spotted around Lake Manyara Game Reserve in Southern Tanzania.
-Both of this countries are in East Africa, although there have been a few sightings of the lions in Kruger National Park in South Africa exhibiting a similar affinity to tree branches.
+Both of this countries are in East Africa, although there have been a few sightings on a South Africa safari of the lions in Kruger National Park exhibiting a similar affinity towards tree.

 What the experts say

 Lions are believed to climb trees as a behavioral adaptation to protecting themselves from the constant irritation insect bites while lazing on the ground under trees.
-Some animal behaviorists claim that these lions have perfected the art of climbing trees as a way of escaping the sweltering heat on the ground levels.
-This way, they can enjoy a cool breeze and blissful nap without worrying about the happenings on ground level.
+Some animal behaviorists claim that these lions have perfected the art of climbing trees as a way of escaping the sweltering heat on ground level.
+This way, they can enjoy a cool breeze and blissful nap without worrying about the happenings on the ground.
 Moreover, this position is an excellent vantage point from which to observe the movement of prey as they cross the plains in search of grazing opportunities and water.